shyampathak22/California-Housing-Cost-Model/README.md

 # California-Housing-Cost-Model
-A linear regression and random forest generator used to model housing costs in California
+This program was created to explore usage of linear regression in conjunction with a random forest regressor in order to determine which of the two proved to be more accurate in predicting housing costs in California.